Socadillo/SketchupModel/README.md

           - Connect to the smoker using a 16pin cable

 ##Ventilation
-  -Ventilation Holes near the bottom of the smoker
+  - Ventilation Holes near the bottom of the smoker
       - Check exisiting holes in rice cooker body for feasability
-      - Protect the insulation from smoke by lining the passage with stainless flashing or something else -Ventilation Holes near the top of the smoker
+      - Protect the insulation from smoke by lining the passage with stainless flashing or something else
+  - Ventilation Holes near the top of the smoker
       - Check exisiting holes in rice cooker body for feasability
       - Protect the insulation from smoke by lining the passage with stainless flashing or something else